bmrzycki/nullserv/README.md

 # nullserv

 ## What is it?
-It's a simple null http and https server written using Go 1.5.
+It's a simple null http and https server originally written using Go 1.5.
+The language has evolved considerably since then but I've tried to keep the code as close to this version as I can.
+This also means I haven't pulled in any third-party packages to minimize dependency issues on older embedded devices.

 ## Why would I want it?
 Because you're running a DNS ad blocker and you want a server that